-The Watson School Advising Office, located on the second floor of the Engineering Building, provides basic advising services for students.
+The Watson College Advising Office, located on the second floor of the Engineering Building, provides basic advising services for students.
 No question or concern is unimportant, and seeking accurate information is a valuable part of your academic experience.

 How it works

-The Watson School has a two-tiered advising structure, with faculty serving as the primary program advisers and the Watson Advising Office staff providing school and University-wide information and addressing various other advising and referral issues.
+The Watson College has a two-tiered advising structure, with faculty serving as the primary program advisers and the Watson Advising Office staff providing school and University-wide information and addressing various other advising and referral issues.

 Computer science freshmen are advised by their department's program coordinator in addition to being assigned to an individual faculty advisor in their program.